Victor Horta: Hôtel Aubecq (1899–1902)

-Maison du Peuple (1895–1899)
+Maison du Peuple (1896–1899)

 While Horta was building luxurious town houses for the wealthy, he also applied his ideas to more functional buildings.
-From 1895 to 1899, he designed and built the Maison du Peuple/Volkshuis ("House of the People"), the headquarters for the Belgian Workers' Party (POB/BWP).
+From 1896 to 1899, he designed and built the Maison du Peuple/Volkshuis ("House of the People"), the headquarters for the Belgian Workers' Party (POB/BWP).
 This was a large structure including offices, meeting rooms, a café and a conference and concert hall seating over 2,000 people.
 It was a purely functional building, constructed of steel columns with curtain walls.
 Unlike his houses, there was virtually no decoration.
 The only recognizable Art Nouveau feature was a slight curving of the steel pillars supporting the roof.
 As with his houses, the building was designed to make a maximum use of light, with large skylights over the main meeting room.
 It was demolished in 1965, despite an international petition of protest by over 700 architects.
 The materials of the building were saved for possible reconstruction, but were eventually scattered around Brussels.
 Some parts were used for the construction of the Brussels Metro system.

 Beginning in about 1900, Horta's buildings gradually became more simplified in form, but always made with great attention to functionality and to craftsmanship.
 Beginning in 1903, he constructed the Grand Bazar Anspach, a large department store, with his characteristic use of large windows, open floors, and wrought iron decoration.
-In 1907, Horta designed the Museum for Fine Arts in Tournai, although it did not open until 1928 due to the war.
+In 1907, Horta designed the Museum for Fine Arts in Tournai, although it did not open until 1928 due to World War I.

-Magasins Waucquez (1905)
+Magasins Waucquez (1905–06)

 The Magasins Waucquez (now the Belgian Comic Strip Center) was originally a department store specializing in textiles.
 In its design, Horta used all his skill with steel and glass to create dramatic open spaces and to give them an abundance of light from above.
 The steel and glass skylight is combined with decorative touches, such as neoclassical columns.
 After Waucquez's death in 1920, the building began to languish away, and in 1970, the firm closed its doors.
-Jean Delhaye, a former aid of Horta, saved the building from demolition, and by 16 October 1975, because of its connection to Horta, it was declared a protected historical site.
+Jean Delhaye, a former aid of Horta, saved the building from demolition, and by 16 October 1975, because of its connection to Horta, it was declared a protected monument.
 Now a museum of a particular Belgian speciality, the comic strip, it also has a room devoted to Horta.